OpenDriversLog/Prototype-scripts/README.md

 sudo python sendCommands 500000 STSBR9600 STWBR
 !!!Note that the baudrate will stay even if you power off the STN1110 board.
 This is why only the two baudrates are allowed!!!

-libODL.lua
+### libODL.lua
-This library has allot of important routines that are being used in several scripts.
+This library has alot of important routines that are being used in several scripts.
 First you have to add the path to the library to your packages.path variable in LUA.
 To do so just type into your console: lua #this opens a lua shell